mvolkmann/blog/src/alpine.md

 ### x-data

-The `x-data` attribute declares an HTML element to be an Alpine component and declares its associated data.
+The `x-data` attribute declares an HTML element to be an Alpine component and declares its associated state that Alpine watched for changes.
+The data is scoped to this element and its descendant elements.
+Another way to declare state is with the `Alpine.store` function.
 For example:

 ```html